“It’s as if the universe knew I was entering a major life transition and she conspired to have me collide with what I needed. She’s like that.”

 Arielle, also from my program, shared a desire to explore vulnerability.
 We ventured to Brooklyn to see what it was all about.

 At VAF, I cultivated new superpowers and immersed in a culture that opened my mind to a new reality.
 VAF introduced me to a world of people just like me who were cultivating superpowers on their own terms.

 I was seeking a more authentic existence and spaces to fully express myself.
 Once I discovered it, a seed of possibility was planted.
-I knew my dream was possible.

 I designed a life plan including aspirations of the self, relationships, love, finance, and work.
 If actualized, I would find myself living in my new reality.